English at Westminster

 Vocabulary at Westminster Primary Academy:

 We use ‘Word Aware’ to plan for and teach new vocabulary linked to our topics and key texts.
-We make sure that children are secure on their ‘Anchor Words’ and then we plan and teach children their ‘Goldilocks’ words (pitched ‘just right’) for their year group.
+We make sure that children are secure in their ‘Anchor Words’ and then we plan and teach children their ‘Goldilocks’ words (pitched ‘just right’) for their year group.
 These are probably the most important words to learn and revisit as these tier two words will be needed to make sense of the topic / text.
 We also plan for ‘Step On’ words which are complex words that need explaining but are unlikely to be encountered regularly afterwards.

 Handwriting at Westminster Primary Academy: